 Scope of AML/KYC Controls

-The AML and KYC control framework applies to counterparties entering into physical gold sales and delivery execution within the defined contractual perimeter.
+The AML/KYC control framework applies to counterparties entering into physical gold sale and delivery execution within the defined contractual perimeter.

-Controls are activated prior to contractual binding and remain embedded through payment confirmation, allocation, and transaction record formation.
+Controls are initiated prior to contractual binding and remain embedded through payment confirmation, allocation, and transaction record formation.

 - Counterparty identification and authority validation